Solar Saros 149

+The longest totality will be 4 minutes 10 seconds on 17 July 2205 while the longest annular will be 5 minutes 6 seconds on 21 June 2764.

 This solar saros is linked to Lunar Saros 142.

 Umbral eclipses

 Umbral eclipses (annular, total and hybrid) can be further classified as either: 1) Central (two limits), 2) Central (one limit) or 3) Non-Central (one limit).
 The statistical distribution of these classes in Saros series 149 appears in the following table.